powsybl/powsybl.github.io/docs/iidm/reducer/index.md

 The network reduction module is used to extract a sub part of a network, replacing the border lines, transformers, HVDC lines by injections. **It is required to run a load-flow computation before trying to reduce it.**

-The equipments of the network are divided in three groups: _inside_ group, _outside_ group and _border_ group.
-- the _inside_ group contains all the equipments connected only to voltage levels that are inside the area
-- the _outside_ group contains all the equiments connected only to voltage levels that are outside the area
-- the _border_ group contains all the equiments connected on one side to a voltage level that is inside the area and on the other side to a voltage level that is outside the area.

-During the reduction, the equipments of the _border_ group will be replaced by injections whereas the equipments of the _outside_ group will be removed.
+The network reduction is relying on a `NetworkPredicate` instance, to define an _area of interest_ (e.g. a list of equipments to keep in the network after the reduction).
+The equipments outside this area will be removed and the lines, transformers and HVDC lines connecting voltage levels inside and outside this area will be replaced by injections (loads or dangling lines, depending on the implementation).

 # Define an area of interest

-Before doing the reduction, one have to define an area of interest, thanks to the `com.powsybl.iidm.reducer.NetworkPredicate` interface.
+Before doing the reduction, one have to define the area of interest, thanks to the `com.powsybl.iidm.reducer.NetworkPredicate` interface.
 This interface declare two methods:
 ```java
 public interface NetworkPredicate {